vndee/local-talking-llm/README.md

 - **Speech Recognition**: Utilizing OpenAI's Whisper, we convert spoken language into text.
 Whisper's training on diverse datasets ensures its proficiency across various languages and dialects.
 - **Conversational Chain**: For the conversational capabilities, we'll employ the Langchain interface for the Llama-2 model (or any other model), which is served using Ollama.
 This setup promises a seamless and engaging conversational flow.
-- **Speech Synthesizer**: The transformation of text to speech is achieved through ChatterBox, a state-of-the-art model from Resemble AI, renowned for its lifelike speech production and voice cloning capabilities.
+- **Speech Synthesizer**: The transformation of text to speech is achieved through Chatterbox TTS, a state-of-the-art model from Resemble AI, renowned for its lifelike speech production and voice cloning capabilities.

 The workflow is straightforward: record speech, transcribe to text, generate a response using an LLM, and vocalize the response using ChatterBox.